sebastiantoh/tp/docs/DeveloperGuide.md

 when a meeting command `meeting add`, `meeting delete` or `meeting edit` is executed to keep the data in the `MonthlyListMap` up to date.

-Given below is the class diagram for `MonthlyListMap` for the command `meeting stats`. fuck la
+Given below is the class diagram for `MonthlyListMap` for the command `meeting stats`.

 <img src="images/MeetingStatsClassDiagram.png" alt="result for meeting stats class diagram" height="400px">